corrode/corrode.github.io/content/blog/java-rust-migration/index.md

 This is something you should discuss with your team and possibly a Rust consultant.
 They can help you weigh the trade-offs and make the right choice.

+If you'd like to get a primer on Java-to-Rust interop, check out [this talk](https://www.youtube.com/watch?v=fYaaBoKbDQs) from Rust Nation UK 2024 by Konstantin Grechishchev.

 ## Tip 4: Partial Migration Might Be Enough

 Big organizations often have large, complex Java codebases.